ingoglia/old_website/_posts/2020-02-22-Philosophical-Questions.md

 *What is truth?
 Is there absolute truth?

 *Is objectivity real?
 Is subjectivity real?
-What is the meaning of my own perceptions of myself and others?
+What is the meaning of my own perceptions of myself and others

-*